ngrok/ngrok-docs/docs/integrations/pinwheel/webhooks.md

 This is a quick step to add extra protection to your application.

-1. Restart your ngrok agent by running the command, replacing `{your api secret}` with the value you have copied before (See [Integrate Pinwheel](#setup-webhook)):
+1. Restart your ngrok agent by running the command, replacing `{your api secret}` with the value of the API Secret you copied before (See [Integrate Pinwheel](#setup-webhook)):

     ```bash
     ngrok http 3000 --verify-webhook pinwheel --verify-webhook-secret {your api secret}
     ```

-1. Rquest a user to logging into their payroll account.
+1. Request a user to log into their payroll account.

     Confirm your localhost app receives an event notification and logs both headers and body in the terminal.